kamenco/spectra/README.md

  The idea for the bootstrap design was taken from https://www.w3schools.com/.

- This site was build with the help of www.chatgpt.com, but most important with the lectures of www.codeinstitute.net and namly the lectures for emailjs.com and the task application.
+ This site was build with the help of www.chatgpt.com, but most important with the lectures of www.codeinstitute.net and namly the lectures for boutique-ado and the checkout application.

- Pictures recepies and links for the pictures were taken from www.bgtown.com
+ Pictures recepies and links for the pictures were taken from www.pexel.com

  Some of the styling was made with the help of www.bootstrap.com

- The chef's logo was taken free from https://logo.com/
+ The company logo was taken free from https://logo.com/

  The photos were taken from www.pexels.com

-The idea for the site was accepted from the Code Institute reccomendation for project 4.
+The idea for the site was accepted from the Code Institute reccomendation for project 5.

 This side is used with the help of Codeacademy's course and the help of the tutors and facilitators, and mentors.
 Special thanks to facilitator Laura for sending me useful links for testing, thanks to my tutor Mr. Medale.
-Special thanks to all the tutors, I will mention the names of the last two as I can remember only their names Rebecca and Tom, but there were several other tutors that helped a lot.
+Special thanks to all the tutors, I will mention the names of the last two as I can remember only their names Rebecca and Roman, but there were several other tutors that helped a lot.

 [Back to top](#wireframe)